Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-By searing/browning the beef cubes, you are locking in the juices and creating a great texture, and color, to your beef tips that do not happen if you just add the raw beef to the slow cooker.
+By searing/browning the beef cubes, you are locking in the juices and creating a great texture and color to your beef tips that does not happen if you just add the raw beef to the slow cooker.

 beef tips being seared on a hot skillet of oil